Places Visited New Delhi - Agra – Jaipur – Bikaner – Jaisalmer – Jodhpur – Udaipur - Delhi Tour Id : IN-01

 Situated amid the vast expanse of the Thar Desert on the far western border of India’s Rajasthan state, the city of Jaisalmer is home to the world’s only inhabited medieval living fort.
 This 12th-century city served as a bustling trading post along the famous Silk Road and still to this day features markets selling silk, cashmere, silver jewellery, bronze statues and much more.
 The undeniable star attraction of this city is the spectacular Jaisalmer Fort, which rises from the desert floor like a gigantic sandcastle and encompasses winding streets filled with shops, temples, hotels and ancient mansions.
 Visitors can also look forward to taking jeep and camel safaris into the surrounding desert and exploring a variety of grand palaces, elaborate Jain temples and ornate havelis.

 Arrive Jaisalmer and check in at the hotel.
-Rest of the day is at leisure.

 Day 9: In Jaisalmer

 After breakfast do a tour of Jaisalmer visiting Jaisalmer Fort and Gadisar Lake.
-Opportunity to do a visit to the dunes in the evening.

 Jaisalmer Fort